callesebbe/project_sysdesign/README.md

 ##App Description
 The app contains 4 different workstations.
 ###1.
 Start Page
-- Here you're able to chose which "workstation" you want to use the app with (**kitchen, reception, bar**).
+- Here you're able to chose which "workstation" you want to use the app with (**Kitchen, Reception, Bar, Waitor**(not implemented yet).
 When you press one of the buttons you're redirected to that particular workstation.
 - You can write who's responsible for the pub that evening.
 This will be visible for everyone using the system.
 - You can write "comments" in the bigger box stating certain things. (i.e We're out of fries).